Craftzman7/VertixStudiosBot/README.md

 The official Discord bot used in the Vertix Studios server.
 Join the server [here](https://discord.gg/TwmdQyK)

-# How to make changes

-To ensure eveything is ran by me (Zeekz, CEO) you are required to make a **PULL REQUEST** before making any changes, you can find out how to do that [here](https://opensource.com/article/19/7/create-pull-request-github).

 ## Making changes & Adding localy

 As a brand we take security **very** seriosuly, as described in our [Security Policy](https://docs.vertixstudios.com/).
 To make sure that we cary this out users have been granted permission to download/clone this repo to make changes form their code editor of choose.